-- (b) Describe the system used for controlling and monitoring exports of SBT (including of landings directly from the vessel to the foreign importing port).
-This should include details of: - i.
-Inspections required for export of SBT (including % coverage):-Inspections required for export of SBT are conducted in accordance with the Ministerial Directive on the Implementation of CCSBT CDS Requirements.
-The Directive provides that the coverage of inspection conducted on Korean-flagged vessels in a foreign port be consistent with the coverage required by CCSBT. - Details of genetic testing conducted and any other techniques that are used to verify that SBT are not being exported as a different species: Korea does not have a specific regulation regarding genetic testing on SBT.
-In 2016, NFQS has a plan to conduct gene analysis test, if needed, for SBT to be distinguished from other tuna species - iii.
-Monitoring systems for recording the quantity of SBT exported:The NFQS conducts close monitoring on recording the quantity of SBT exported. - iv.
-Process for validating4 and collecting the relevant CCSBT CDS documents (Catch Monitoring Form and depending on circumstances, Catch Tagging Form or Re-export/Export after landing of domestic product Form):-
+ii.
+Details of genetic testing conducted and any other techniques that are used to verify that SBT are not being exported as a different species:- iii.
+Monitoring systems for recording the quantity of SBT exported:- iv.
+Process for validating and collecting the relevant CCSBT CDS documents (Catch Monitoring Form and depending on circumstances, Catch Tagging Form or Re-export/Export after landing of domestic product Form):-